 - Developmental milestones, parenting skills and direct observation are emphasized during PL1 year

 - Supervisory opportunities are encouraged during the senior years

-- Opportunities for ambulatory experiences in sports medicine, ENT, home visits and neonatal follow up.
+- During the “Y” block residents participate in opportunities for any other ambulatory experiences such as sports medicine, ENT, developmental sessions, home visits and neonatal follow up

 - Individualized Education Unit: A Primary Care office experience outside of resident clinic